 Who we are

-SISSEL EDELBO was founded in 2004 by Jeanne Sissel Thomsen with the vision of creating a fashion brand based on pure values
+SISSEL EDELBO is born out of the friendship between childhood friends Jeanne Sissel Thomsen and Christina Edelbo in 2004 with the vision of creating a fashion brand based on pure values.

-We create fashion for women, who desire a colorful and distinct wardrobe, as well as care to consume with the environment and Mother Earth in mind.
+At SISSEL EDELBO, we create fashion for women wanting a colourful and unique wardrobe, while also wishing to shop with the environment and Mother Earth in mind.

-Circularity is a natural part of our DNA, which we as brand wish to widen, together with you as woman and consumer, to ensure the future of our planet – Because there is no planet B.
+Circularity is a natural part of SISSEL EDELBO’s DNA, which we want to further, so that we as a brand and in union with you, as a woman and a global consumer, can safeguard our planets future – seeing as there is no Planet B.

 Q and A